vishwakarma-31/trading_bot/README.md

 ### Option 2: With Mock Data (No API Required)

-If you don't have access to the GoMarket API, you can run the system with simulated market data:
+You can run the system with simulated market data:

 1. Create a Python virtual environment (if not already done):
    ```bash